coder/coder/examples/docker-image-builds/README.md

 ## Getting started

-Pick this template in `coder templates init` and follow instructions.
+Run `coder templates init` and select this template.
+Follow the instructions that appear.

 ## Adding images